m4rc0F0/Smt_aStan/README.md

 # Smt_aStan
-I am exploring the creation of artificial intelligence.
+I am exploring the creation of artificial intelligence and will start using python and c++ libraries.